The Big Picture On How To Avoid A Fair Housing Lawsuit:

 Fair Housing Lawsuits

-The answer is yes, if it’s the only place you advertise.
+The answer is yes—if it’s the only place you advertise.

 Fair Housing laws are far more complicated than most landlords think, and Fair Housing lawsuits have been on the rise over the last few years.
-Most people assume the laws are intuitive; after all, you’re a good person, you’re open-minded, you’re tolerant of others… of course you won’t violate Fair Housing laws, right?
+Most people assume the laws are intuitive; after all, you’re a good person, you’re open-minded, and you’re tolerant of others… of course, you won’t violate Fair Housing laws, right?

 Wrong.